 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-David Casazza is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+David Casazza is a senior associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He practices in the firm’s Appellate and Constitutional Law, and Administrative Law and Regulatory Practice groups.

 Mr. Casazza has represented clients in appellate and regulatory litigation before the Supreme Court of the United States, federal appellate courts, and federal district courts.
-These cases have involved a wide range of subjects including separation of powers, federal rulemaking challenges, data privacy protections, anti-terrorism claims and foreign sovereign immunity, energy infrastructure permitting, and a variety of First Amendment speech and religious liberty claims.
-He has also represented clients in complex litigation, obtaining dismissal with prejudice of consumer class actions attacking major brand names.
-He has been named by Best Lawyers as a 2021 “One to Watch” in Appellate Practice.
+These cases have involved a wide range of subjects including separation of powers, federal rulemaking challenges, business reorganization, anti-terrorism claims and foreign sovereign immunity, energy infrastructure permitting, and a variety of First Amendment speech and religious liberty claims.
+He has also represented clients in complex litigation, including large class actions, antitrust, and racketeering cases.
+He has been named by Best Lawyers from 2021 – 2023 as “One to Watch” in Appellate Practice.

 He graduated magna cum laude from Harvard Law School, where he served as a Managing Editor for the Harvard Journal of Law and Public Policy and as Executive Vice President of the Harvard Federalist Society.
 Mr. Casazza received an A.B. magna cum laude in history from Princeton and an M.A. in history from the Johns Hopkins University.